Skip to Content

 • Weakness of the legs.

-Radiation to treat chordoma
+Radiation therapy to treat chordoma tumors

-Side effects of proton beam therapy include:
+Side effects of radiation therapy include:

 • Fatigue.